 The master volume and tone enable you to adjust the sound amplification and volume.

 Some amplifiers also come with tone controls for the pickups, enabling you to choose from soft tones to bright and distorted sounds.

-Out of the electric guitars on the list, the PRS SE Custom 24 remains the best electric guitar overall.
+Out of the 10 best electric guitars on the list, the PRS SE Custom 24 tops them all.